Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

 and the observed likelihood:

 This is an exponential model with parameter:

-The verification of conditions $M1-3$ for the GMM (exexpt $M2$ $(d)$ of course) is a classical exercise since these are the conditions our Theorem shares with any other EM convergence result on the exponential family.
-We focus here on the hypothesis specific to our Deterministic Approximate EM.\\
+where $S_p^{++}$ is the cone of symmetric positive definite matrices of size $p$.
+The verification of conditions \emph{M1--3} for the GMM (except $M2$ $(d)$ of course) is a classical exercise since these are the conditions our Theorem shares with any other EM convergence result on the exponential family.
+We focus here on the hypotheses specific to our Deterministic Approximate EM.\\ \\ \textit{Condition on \texorpdfstring{$\int_z p_{\theta}^{\alpha}(z) dz $}{TEXT}}.
+Let $\alpha \in \R^*_+$, in the finite mixture case, the integrals on $z$ are finite sums: